 A child may be British by birth.
 A child might be a British citizen if they were born in the UK on or after 1 July 2006 to a mother or father who is British or who had settled status .
 If the child was born in the UK before 1 July 2006, to a British or settled mother, or a British or settled father who was married to the mother or later marries the mother, they might also be a British citizen.

 A child may also be British by descent.
 That means they were born outside of the UK, but may have acquired the right to British citizenship through their parents.
+In these circumstances, the child will need to have been registered as a British citizen (this is the equivalent of naturalisation for adults).

 If you are making an application on the basis of your child being a British citizen, you will need provide evidence of their citizenship.